rust-lang/book/second-edition/nostarch/chapter10.md

 ### Lifetime Elision

-In this section, we’ve learned that every reference has a lifetime, and we need to specify lifetime parameters for functions or structs that use references.
-However, in Chapter 4 we had a function in the “String Slices” section, shown again in Listing 10-25, that compiled without lifetime annotations:
+You’ve learned that every reference has a lifetime and that you need to specify lifetime parameters for functions or structs that use references.
+However, in Chapter 4 we had a function in the “String Slices” section, shown again in Listing 10-27, that compiled without lifetime annotations:

 Filename: src/lib.rs